 Always maintain a healthy weight: Overeating leads to putting on a lot of weight.
 Doing exercise and shedding even a small pound of weight will help in bringing down sugar levels and blood pressure.

-Eat healthy: Healthy eating is essential to stay away from diabetes and high blood pressure.
+Eat healthily: Healthy eating is essential to stay away from diabetes and high blood pressure.
 Consuming fruits, vegetables, and whole grains avoiding processed and oily foods is a key to staying healthy.

 Keeping a regular check on your blood pressure is an important aspect of managing diabetes and preventing complications.